 What is the best running technique?
-It doesn't exist.
+There isn't one.

-However, certain running behaviors can minimize the risk of injury.
+However, certain behaviors while running can minimize the risk of injury.

 The priority is to reduce the speed of the impact force of the foot on the ground.
-The technical factor of running that causes injuries is not the amount of force that hits the ground, but rather the speed at which this force hits the ground.
-This is what we call the impact force rate.
-Studies have shown that the noise we make while running is a good indicator of this impact force rate.
+The technical factor in running that causes injuries is not the amount of force that strikes the ground, but rather the speed at which that force strikes the ground.
+This is called the speed of impact force.
+Studies have shown that the noise made while running is a good indicator of this impact force velocity.

 We must therefore do two things when we run: